 Although many diehard decorative concrete contractors will argue that you should never paint concrete, there are situations where paint is more than palatable — it’s an appropriate choice.

 “When it comes to protecting concrete, epoxy coatings offer several advantages,” says Steve Golich, associate brand manager for Rust-Oleum Epoxy Shield, a coating line developed specifically for garage floors and basements.
 “Epoxy coatings are both protective and decorative, and because they build a relatively thick film, epoxies hide better than concrete stains.”

-Rather than delivering the mottled look of an acid stain, paints are continuous in color, points out Darryl Manuel, president of Vexcon Chemicals Inc. in Philadelphia.
+Rather than delivering the mottled look of an acid stain, paints are continuous in color, points out Darryl Manuel.
+Manuel is the president of Vexcon Chemicals Inc. in Philadelphia.
 “There are times when things almost demand that you paint a floor,” he says, “like when there are different colors within the concrete that you want to hide to make the floor look uniform.
 And there are times when you want to keep a project’s cost lower than [applying] a full stain and hardener.
 Concrete coatings provide resistance in one step.”